 The Pocock Family

 Born in England in 1891, George Pocock learned the art of boat-building from his father, the boat builder at Eton College.
-He began sculling at the age of 12, and won his first race at 15.
+He began sculling at the age of 12 and won his first race at 15.

 Soon their shells were making the Pocock name famous by winning races, and by the early 1920s orders were coming in from the major colleges where rowing was practiced.

 Although Dick had moved on, George continued to operate the business and frequently acted as an unofficial assistant coach and advisor to the UW crew.
 The 1936 UW eight won Olympic gold in Berlin in a Pocock shell.
-When American crews in Pocock boats won again in 1948 and 1952, boat-builders the world over began copying his designs and techniques.
+When American crews in Pocock boats won again in 1948 and 1952, boat-builders began copying his designs and techniques.

 George remained modest about his contributions, saying “There are no fast boats, only fast crews.”

-George Pocock was an early proponent of high school rowing programs and kept his prices low so that high schools could afford his boats.
 Although plastics and composites began replacing wood in the 1960s, the Pocock boats remained the “gold standard.”
 By 1970, George had handed off most of the boat-building operation to his son Stan, although he maintained an active interest.
 At his death in Seattle in 1976, it could be fairly said that no other person had had a greater influence on American rowing.

 From the Seattle Times: